Coupang Inc. [CPNG] fell -44.45% so far this year. What now?

 Trading performance analysis for CPNG stock

-Coupang Inc. [CPNG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.25.
-With this latest performance, CPNG shares dropped by -8.59% in over the last four-week period, additionally sinking by -27.58% over the last 6 months.
+Coupang Inc. [CPNG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by 0.00.
+With this latest performance, CPNG shares gained by 2.93% in over the last four-week period, additionally sinking by -29.25% over the last 6 months .

 Coupang Inc. [CPNG]: A deeper dive into fundamental analysis